suhastheju/shortest-path/README.md

 arguments:
-    -in  : input file in DIMACS format reads input from standard input if the argument is not specified -src : source vertex
+    -in  : input file in DIMACS format reads from standard input if the argument is not specified -src : source vertex
     -dst : destination vertex
            -1, to report shortest path to all vertices